Hello lovely people!

 Sorry, not sorry!

-To my friends: Some of you are an exception of those things mentioned, don’t worry! 😉
+To my friends: Some of you are an exception to those things mentioned, don’t worry! 😉

 See, today (3rd March) is a very important day for my home country.
-On March 3rd 1878 the Treaty of San-Stefano was signed, which marked the day Bulgaria was officially independent from the Ottoman Empire (that was 500 years after Bulgaria was “enslaved”/ occupied).
+On March 3rd, 1878 the Treaty of San-Stefano was signed, which marked the day Bulgaria was officially independent of the Ottoman Empire (that was 500 years after Bulgaria was enslaved/ occupied).

-Another reason why today is so important is because 3rd March is the only day on which Bulgarians remember their history, ancestors and manage to respect the legacy left to them.
-Don’t get me wrong there some of us that do all those things throughout the whole year. (those Bulgarians, however, are very small percentage.)
+Another reason why today is so important is that 3rd March is the only day on which Bulgarians remember their history, ancestors and manage to respect the legacy left to them.
+Don’t get me wrong there are some of us that do all those things throughout the whole year. (those Bulgarians, however, are a very small percentage.)

 And that is deeply saddening.